singh-kuldeep/beat_planner/replit.md

-# Sales Territory Management System
+# Sales Visit Planning System

 ## Overview

-This is a Sales Territory Management System built with Streamlit that allows users to upload merchant data and manage sales territories through an interactive map interface.
-The system enables territory creation, merchant assignment, and geographic analysis of sales coverage areas.
+This is a Sales Visit Planning System built with Streamlit that allows users to upload merchant data and create daily visit schedules through an interactive map interface.
+The system enables visit circle creation, merchant assignment based on geographic proximity, and automatic splitting of circles when they contain too many merchants for a single day.

 ## User Preferences